testalorenzo/testalorenzo.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a Honors student in Economics at Sant'Anna School of Advanced Studies.
-I also recently graduated in Data Science from the University of Pisa.
+Currently, I am a M.Phil. student (first year PhD courses) in Statistics and Computer Science at Bocconi University.
+I am also a Honors student in Economics at Sant'Anna School of Advanced Studies.

 **UPDATE [08/26]** Our Climate Repository Project has a new dashboard to navigate through the available data.
 [You can find it here!](https://testalorenzo-climate-repository--home-x2mmry.streamlitapp.com/)